prasmussen/re/README.md

 #### Options
     -d      Delimiter used to seperate capture groups.
-Default: ", " -g      Allow . to match newline (Note: This will read the entire input into memory) -i      Ignore case
+Default: ", " -dr     Delimiter used to seperate capture group repeats.
+Default: "\n" -g      Allow . to match newline (Note: This will read the entire input into memory) -i      Ignore case